officiallyslim/kor/src/facts/island_fact/facts_list.md

 47. The black personal orb was incorrectly capitalized as "Black Personal orb" in-game.
 48. The purple personal orb was incorrectly referred to as a "Black Personal Orb" in-game.
 49. The Void Serpent orb is the only boss orb that does not require [red bronze ingots](https://robloxislands.fandom.com/wiki/Red_Bronze_Ingot).
+50. From [October 18, 2021](https://robloxislands.fandom.com/wiki/October_18,_2021) to October 25, 2021, the green dot representing the player on the [treasure map](https://robloxislands.fandom.com/wiki/Treasure_Map) was set at an offset, meaning that it had incorrectly shown the player's location.
+However, the location of the buried treasure chest marked by the red 'X' was still accurate in accordance to the surrounding terrain.
+51. Leaving and rejoining the game while having an unclaimed reward from a treasure chest will display it as an uncommon item, regardless of rarity.
+52. Treasure chests that have been opened but the rewards have not been claimed will close when the player goes away.
+However, the item will still be there spinning, so items like [sharks](https://robloxislands.fandom.com/wiki/Fish) will be seen outside of the chest, still spinning.
+53. Prior to [April 17, 2023](https://robloxislands.fandom.com/wiki/April_14,_2023), breaking treasure chests from islands other than [Pirate Island](https://robloxislands.fandom.com/wiki/Pirate_Island) and the [Hub](https://robloxislands.fandom.com/wiki/Hub) would turn it into a regular treasure chest.